Performance-enhancing drugs: Know the risks

 - Masculinization, such as deepening of the voice and male-pattern baldness

-In both men and women, andro can decrease HDL cholesterol (the "good" cholesterol), which puts you at greater risk of heart attack and stroke.
+In both men and women, andro can damage the heart and blood vessels, increasing the risk of heart attack and stroke.

 Human growth hormone

 What is it?

 Human growth hormone, also known as gonadotropin, is a hormone that has an anabolic effect.
 Athletes take it to improve muscle mass and performance.
 However, it hasn't been shown conclusively to improve either strength or endurance.